What is Supp?

 How do I know my pay is fair?

-Supp allows Hirers to post a job for a minimum of 3 hours duration at AUD$22 per hour.
-Workers can set a minimum hourly wage to indicate the amount they are prepared to work for, but Supp strongly encourages both Hirers and Workers to ensure any payment for services is being made in accordance with Fair Work, before posting or accepting a shift.
-Please report any incidences where this is not the case to firstname.lastname@example.org.
+Supp allows Hirers to post a job for a minimum of a 3 hour duration at AUD$22 per hour.
+Supp is used to hire contract workers, casual employees and to process the payroll of permanent staff.
+It is the Hirer's responsibility to ensure wages are paid in accordance with the award.
+Workers can set a minimum hourly wage to indicate the amount they are prepared to work for, but Supp strongly encourages both Hirers and Workers to ensure any payment for services is being made in accordance with the award, before posting or accepting a shift.
+Please report any incidences where this is not the case to email@example.com.

 Supp promotes fair wages and working conditions.
 Information including pay guides can be found here www.fairwork.gov.au.